ProfessionalEngineer23/Smart-Home-Panel/Thingsboard-Light/README.md

 # Files for Thingsboard Light Device

 # ThingsBoard ESP32-S3 RPC Light Device sketch
+/*
+ * ThingsBoard ESP32-S3 Light Device using MQTT, RPC and Attributes *
+ * Hardware:
+ * - ESP32-S3 DevKitC
+ * - Built-in LED on GPIO 38
+ *
+ * Purpose:

-This project implements a remotely controlled light device using an ESP32-S3 DevKitC and ThingsBoard.
+ * This sketch simulates a remotely controlled smart light.
+The ESP32-S3

-The ESP32-S3 connects to ThingsBoard over Wi-Fi using MQTT.
-It can receive server-side RPC commands, react to shared attribute updates and report its current state and network information back to ThingsBoard.

-The built-in LED on GPIO 38 is used to simulate a smart light.

-This is done to demonstrate device-to-device automation through the ThingsBoard Rule Engine.
+ * connects to Wi-Fi and communicates with a ThingsBoard server using MQTT.
+ *
+ * The device can be controlled in two ways:
+ *
+ * 1. Server-side RPC
+ *    ThingsBoard sends an immediate command to the ESP32-S3.
+ *
+ *    Supported RPC methods:
+ *    - setLedState
+ *      Turns the LED on or off.
+ *
+ *      Accepted parameters:
+ *        true
+ *        false
+ *        { "ledState": true }
+ *        { "ledState": false }
+ *
+ *    - setLedMode
+ *      Selects steady or blinking operation.
+ *
+ *      Accepted parameters:
+ *        0
+ *        1
+ *        { "ledMode": 0 }
+ *        { "ledMode": 1 }
+ *
+ *      Modes:
+ *        0 = steady LED state
+ *        1 = blinking LED
+ *
+ * 2. ThingsBoard attributes
+ *    The device subscribes to shared attribute updates from ThingsBoard.
+ *
+ *    Shared attributes:
+ *    - ledState
+ *      Controls whether the LED is on or off.
+ *
+ *    - blinkingInterval
+ *      Controls the blinking period in milliseconds.
+ *
+ *    Client attribute:
+ *    - ledMode
+ *      Stores the current operating mode.
+ *
+ * The device also reports its current LED state, operating mode, Wi-Fi
+ * information and simulated temperature data to ThingsBoard.
+ *
+ * Example project use:

-A separate Smart Panel device detects human presence and publishes a `presence` telemetry value to ThingsBoard.
-A ThingsBoard rule chain evaluates this value and sends an RPC command to the ESP32-S3 light device.
+ * A Smart Panel sends human-presence telemetry to ThingsBoard.
+A ThingsBoard
+ * rule chain evaluates the presence value and sends a setLedState RPC command

-When presence is detected, the light is turned on.
-When presence is no longer detected, the light is turned off.
+ * to this ESP32-S3 light device.
+Presence turns the light on, while no
+ * presence turns it off.
+ *
+ * Communication path:
+ * Smart Panel -> ThingsBoard telemetry -> Rule Chain -> RPC request
+ * -> ESP32-S3 Light -> LED output
+ *
+ * Based on the ThingsBoard ESP32 light control example:
+ * Add the relevant ThingsBoard documentation URL here.
+ */